Avaiga/taipy-doc/docs/manuals/core/concepts/task.md

-A `Task^` is a runnable Python function provided by the developer.
-It represents one of the steps that the developer wants to implement in his/her pipeline.
+A `Task^` is a runnable python code provided by the developer (typically a data scientist).
+It represents one of the steps that the developer will need to implement his/her pipeline.
+Concretely, a _task_ means a python function that can be executed.

 For example, a _task_ could be a pre-processing function to clean the initial dataset.
-It could also be a more complex function that computes a training model using machine learning algorithms.
+It could also be a more complex function that develops a training model using machine learning algorithms.

 Since a _task_ represents a function, it can take a set of parameters as input and return a set of results as output.
 Each input parameter and each output result is modeled as a data node.